hobiorah/training/react-training/16tut/src/ReactRouter.md

 - lets you pull data from the url
     `const { id } = useParams(); `

-# useHistory - get user to go to certain page/route
+# useHistory updated to useNavigate - get user to go to certain page/route
 ```const navigate = useNavigate();

  navigate('/');